 The same principle works for e-commerce companies, but the tactics need to be a little different.
 I think attention is even scarcer in the B2C e-commerce space, so content marketing in those verticals needs to be truly awesome – beautiful, exceptional, and all those other words that go into great content.

-Here are three examples of really good content marketing coming out of the e-commerce space.
+Here are three examples of really good content marketing ideas coming out of the e-commerce space.

 Lands’ End Apostrophe: Catalog as E-Commerce Marketing